-This is the first time that this species has been proposed for inclusion in the Appendices.
+This is the first time that these species have been proposed for inclusion in the Appendices.

 The proposal seeks to include Pseudocerastes urarachnoides in Appendix II.
-If the proposal is adopted, trade in all specimens of this species will be regulated in accordance with Article IV of the Convention.
+If the proposal is adopted, trade in all specimens of these species will be regulated in accordance with Article IV of the Convention.

 Pseudocerastes urarachnoides is a species of viper described in 2006.
-According to the supporting statement, it is rare and only known to occur in a few mountain ranges in western Iran, making it potentially endemic to Iran.
-In the IUCN Red List, where the species is listed as data-deficient, Iraq is listed as another potential but unconfirmed range State.
+According to the supporting statement, it is rare and only known to occur in a few mountain range in western Iran, making it potentially endemic to Iran.
+In the IUCN Redlist, where the species is listed as data-deficient, Iraq is listed as another potential but unconfirmed range State.